Why Using API Keys Is Better Than Paying for ChatGPT, Claude, or Gemini

 What Even Are API Keys?

 API keys are how developers access AI models directly.
-Instead of using ChatGPT's consumer interface, you connect straight to OpenAI's API and pay only for what you use.
+Instead of using ChatGPT's consumer interface, you connect straight to the provider's API and pay only for what you use.

 Think of it like this:

-- Consumer apps (ChatGPT Plus): You pay a monthly subscription to use their interface, which connects to their API on your behalf.
+• Consumer apps (ChatGPT Plus, Claude Pro, Google AI Pro): You pay a monthly subscription to use their interface, which connects to their API on your behalf.
 They control everything.
 You get what they give you.

-- API keys: You pay OpenAI directly per token.
+• API keys: You pay the provider directly per token.
 No middleman.
 No markup.
 No artificial limits.
 You get flagship models at cost.

 The best part?
 Most people spend $2-10/month on API usage.
 A fraction of subscription costs.